anneongit/lynx/README.md

 - A clean, mobile-friendly landing page
 - My key links and social profiles
 - Quick intro/about section
+- **Smart dark/light theme toggle** that respects your system preference

 ## Quick Start (for me or the curious)
 1. **Clone this repo:**